casper-iitb/casper-iitb.github.io/pages/home.md

 <!--We have a [CASPER reading group (CASPERG)](https://docs.google.com/spreadsheets/d/e/2PACX-1vSiRqCAlb2PSE9YKY3j2NWGiQ17ywFUNLiQHvSGqc0Pv6pxA9qQT2wS_VC78OJVzaP0hLuhBPOs36Zd/pubhtml) where we present/debate/brainstorm about recent research papers related computer architecture for security and performance.  -->

 The group has started in May 2021 at IIT Bombay and a lot is on the way from us...
 Please do get in touch with any group member for more about CASPER.
+Thanks to Qualcomm, Google Research, Intel labs, NXP, and Trust Lab for all the support.